microsoft/Dynamics365Commerce.InStore/docs/10-using-ai-skills.md

 ## Install and use the plugin

-The bundled settings register the `marketplace/` directory, but installing the plugin is a required one-time step because agent CLIs do not auto-install repository plugins.
+The settings written by `InitDev` register the marketplace, but installing the plugin is a required one-time step because agent CLIs do not auto-install repository plugins.

 From the repository root, install it with GitHub Copilot CLI: